ceorron/stable-inplace-sorting-algorithms/README.md

 This is presented for those looking to study some new sorting techniques and who are interested in sorting algorithms in general.

-The idea for sweep_sort and merge_sweep_sort came from the idea of using std::rotate as part for a recursive decent sorting algorithm, and so both sweep_sort and merge_sweep_sort make use of the rotate function.
+The idea for sweep_sort and merge_sweep_sort came from the idea of using std::rotate as part of a recursive decent sorting algorithm, and so both sweep_sort and merge_sweep_sort make use of the rotate function.

 sweep_sort maybe the fastest in-place, stable sorting algorithm that uses zero additional memory (more testing/comparison needed).